 Whether you want to live alone or share with friends, every student room and flat in our properties share the common themes of quality, convenience and safety.
 From big, spacious buildings to the cosier end of the scale, everyone’s needs are catered for.

-There are two big universities in Sheffield and if you are living at our Straits Manor and Star Residence student accommodation you’ll be within walking distance of Sheffield Hallam University, with Rockingham House a good location for easy access via foot, bike, or public transport to the University of Sheffield.
+There are two big universities in Sheffield and if you are living at any of our student accommodation in Sheffield you’ll be within walking distance of Sheffield Hallam University, with our properties providing good locations for easy access via foot, bike, or public transport to the University of Sheffield.
 With over 60,000 students living in the city, it is a really friendly student town, with young people travelling from all over the country, and the world, to study at the two universities.
 It is one of those big student cities that people fall in love with whilst studying and decide to stay on and live in the city for many years to come.

 The University of Sheffield was founded over 100 years ago, and is a leading Russell Group university, noted as one of the best research universities in the UK.
 It is well regarded as an establishment of research-led learning that maintains high levels of excellence, impact and distinctiveness.
-The Student’s Union is home to over 400 sports clubs and societies, and can be easily reached from our Sheffield student accommodation at Rockingham House, Straits Manor, and our other accommodation.
+The Student’s Union is home to over 400 sports clubs and societies and can be easily reached from our Sheffield student accommodation.
 ‘Give it a Go’ is a scheme at the Student’s Union that allows students the chance to sample different clubs and societies, paying per session without having to worry about joining long-term.
 In the union can be found shops, cafes, bars, as well as an award-winning cinema and venue for club nights, comedy and live music.

-The University of Sheffield International College is close to both our Crown House and Star Residence student properties, within walking distance of both.
+The University of Sheffield International College is within walking distance of our student properties.
 The college is home to international students looking for a clear and flexible pathway to both undergraduate and post-graduate degrees at the University of Sheffield.
 It offers small classes and high levels of student support to help an international student find his or her bearings in an unfamiliar city, whilst preparing them fully for an undergraduate degree or masters degree, alongside improving English language skills.

-Sheffield Hallam is located right in the heart of Sheffield, within walking distance of all Homes for Students Sheffield accommodation, but closest to Straits Manor and Star Residence.
+Sheffield Hallam is located right in the heart of Sheffield, within walking distance of all Homes for Students Sheffield accommodation.
 It is highly regarded as a university that offers a large variety of courses and applied learning opportunities.
-As one of the largest universities in the UK (home to over 35,000 students and over 300 courses available) Sheffield Hallam has established strong links with over 1,000 organisation, such as the NHS, the BBC, Sony, and Rolls-Royce, delivering around 24,000 placements each year to its students.
+As one of the largest universities in the UK (home to over 35,000 students and over 300 courses available) Sheffield Hallam has established strong links with over 1,000 organisations, such as the NHS, the BBC, Sony, and Rolls-Royce, delivering around 24,000 placements each year to its students.
 It is also one of the largest providers of teacher training, health and social care, as well as sport.
 The Student’s Union provides hundreds of volunteering opportunities to students, helping you to build a CV that includes fundraising, teaching young children, or caring for animals.
 There are over 100 clubs and societies for students to get involved with, meeting people and making life-long friends.